simbos00/Emotion-Detection-from-Facial-Expression/README.md

 # Emotion Detection from Facial Expression

 Emotion detection from facial expression with Convolutional Neural Networks.
-It works with images, videos, and real-time webcome input.
+It works with images, videos, and real-time webcam input.